abrahamnzok/teaching-MDE-MIAGE1819/report.md

 Step 2: start the `Java Server`
 Step 3: Start the `Front End` like so `npm start`

-The front end will be server on `localhost:3223`
+The front end will be servered on `localhost:3223`

 Due to limited time, the features i wanted to include on the front side weren't implemented.